talsma-ict/context-propagation/opentracing-span-propagation/README.md

 Done!

-Now the `GlobalTracer.getActiveSpan()` is propagated into each background thread you start with the `ContextAwareExecutorService`.
+Now the `GlobalTracer.getActiveSpan()` is propagated into each snapshot created by the `ContextManagers.createSnapshot()` method.
+This includes all usages of the `ContextAwareExecutorService`.

   [maven-img]: https://img.shields.io/maven-central/v/nl.talsmasoftware.context/opentracing-span-propagation.svg